 1.)
-Given the German theory regarding the defense of the European continent, the French coast along the English Channel was well fortified.
-Nazi propaganda referred to the collection of concrete bunkers, pill boxes, landing obstacles, and strategically placed ordinance as “The Atlantic Wall.”
+Given the German theory regarding the defense of the European continent, the French coast along the English Channel was a hellscape of fortification.
+Nazi propaganda referred to the collection of concrete bunkers, pill boxes, landing obstacles, and tactically advantageous placed ordinance as “The Atlantic Wall.”

 2.)
-One need not the worst set of binocular’s to recognize that England, the United States, and Canada were amassing an incredible collection of military personnel and equipment for the expected cross-channel invasion originating from Southern England.
+One need not the worst set of binocular’s to recognize that the British Empire, the United States, and Canada were amassing an incredible collection of military personnel and equipment for the expected eventual cross-channel invasion originating from Southern England.

 3.)
-With the clear eventuality of the cross-channel invasion, how would Allied military planners choose landing sights that would be both successful, and incur the fewest casualties?
+With the clear eventuality of the cross-channel invasion, how would Allied military planners choose landing sights that would be both successful, and also incur the fewest casualties?

-To address these three main strategic obstacles, the western Allies decided that if one cannot hide a massive military force, one must lead the enemy to believe the attack would occur in a particular location, yet happen in another.
+To address these three main strategic obstacles, the western Allies decided that if one cannot hide a massive military force preparing to invade, one must lead the enemy to believe the assault would occur in a particular location, yet happen in another.

 It was decided that Normandy and not the Pas-de-Calais would be the location of choice.
-Yet the Allies had to convince Hitler and the German High Command that the main attack would ultimately commence at Calais.
+Yet the Allies had to convince Hitler and the German High Command that the main blow would ultimately fall at Calais.

 “A truth so precious it must be attended by a bodyguard of lies.” – Winston Churchill

-With the assets accumulated by MI-5, all of the agents in the Double-Cross system were strategically used to create the ruse that the main invasion force would attack at Pas-de-Calais.
+With the assets accumulated by MI-5, all of the agents in the Double-Cross system were carefully used to orchestrate a massive strategic deception by generating the ruse that the main invasion force would attack at Pas-de-Calais.

 June 6th, 1944

-Based on agent GARBO’s clear warning to Germany that the Allied invasion of Normandy was a diversionary measure, and that the major offensive would come later from the fictitious force station in southeast England, Germany never redeployed their massive defensive build up in Calais.
+Based on agent GARBO’s clear warning to Germany that the Allied invasion of Normandy was a diversionary measure, and that the major offensive would come later from the fictitious FUSAG stationed in southeast England, Germany never redeployed their massive defensive build up in Calais.

-When German intelligence eventually inquired why the attack at Calais never commenced, Pujol responded by saying that it never became necessary, as the diversionary attack in Normandy had been so successful.
+When German intelligence eventually inquired why the attack at Calais never commenced, Pujol responded by saying that it never became necessary as the diversionary attack in Normandy had been so successful.

 (Article Continues Below…)